 The First Circuit (Warm-Up)

-This workout consists of 5 circuits, each containing different exercises to be done consecutively.
+This workout consists of 5 circuits, each containing exercises to be done consecutively.

 After moving through a particular circuit, take a 1-minute rest, and then repeat.

-After your third time completing a particular circuit, you move on to the next circuit in the series.
+After completing a particular circuit your third time, you move on to the next circuit in the series.

 Plank Knee-Pulls using a Stability Ball

 The lower abdominals are one of the muscle groups that I believe most people are not training enough.
-Plank Knee-Pulls is an exercise that targets the all-important lower abdominal muscles quite effectively.
+Plank Knee-Pulls is an exercise that effectively targets the all-important lower abdominal muscles.

 In the prone position, place your knees on a stability ball, and pull your knees up underneath your torso as you exhale, then slowly return to the starting position.